 We have an option contract to purchase 106 finished lots in Montgomery County, Texas, from an affiliate of a family member of our chief executive officer for a total base purchase price of approximately \$8.0 million.
 The lots will be purchased in takedowns of at least 21 lots during each 6 month period, subject to 5% annual price escalation and certain price protection terms.
-We had a \$25,000 non-refundable deposit at March 31, 2016 related to this option contract.
-The first closing of 21 lots under this option contract occurred on April 29, 2016.
+The first closing of 21 lots occurred during the second quarter of 2016 for \$1.6 million and was not subject to the 5% annual price escalation.
+As of June 30, 2016, we have 85 finished lots remaining under the option contract to be purchased in takedowns for a total base purchase price of approximately \$6.4 million.
+We have a \$100,000 non-refundable deposit at June 30, 2016 related to this option contract.